-The corneal image was one of the easiest of the series to produce and the experiment is one which almost anyone can repeat, the only apparatus required being a fifty-candlepower lamp-an ordinary electric globe-and a concave mirror fastened to a rod which moves back and forth in a groove so that the distance of the mirror from the eve can be altered at will.
+one can repeat, the only apparatus required being a fifty candlepower lamp-an ordinary electric globe-and a concave mirror fastened to a rod which moves back and forth in a groove so that the distance of the mirror from the eve can be altered at will.
 A plane mirror might also be used; but the concave glass is better, because it magnifies the image.
-The mirror should be so arranged that it reflects the image of the electric filament on the cornea, and so that the eye of the subject can see this reflection by looking straight ahead.
-The image in the mirror is used as the point of fixation, and the distance at which the eye focusses is altered by altering the distance of the mirror from the eve. light can be placed within an inch or two of the eye, as the heat is not great enough to interfere with the experiment.
+The mirror should be so arranged that it reflects the image of the electric filament on the cornea, and so that the eve of the subject can see this reflection by looking straight ahead.
+The image in the mirror is used as the point of fixation, and the distance at which the eye focuses is altered by altering the distance of the mirror from the eye.
+The light can be placed within an inch or two of the eye, as the heat is not great enough to interfere with the experiment.
 The closer it is the larger the image, and according to whether it is adjusted vertically, horizontally, or at an angle, the clearness of the reflection may vary.
 A blue glass screen can be used, if desired, to lessen the discomfort of the light.
-If the left eve is used by the subject-and in all the experiments it was found to be the more convenient for the purpose-the source of light should be placed to the left of that eye and as much as possible to the front of it, at an angle of about forty-five degrees.
+If the left eye is used by the subject-and in all the experiments it was found to be the more convenient for the purpose-the source of light should be placed to the left of that eye and as much as possible to the front of it, at an angle of about forty-five degrees.
 For absolute accuracy the light and the head of the subject should be held immovable, but for demonstration this is not essential.
 Simply holding the bulb in his hand the subject can demonstrate that the image changes according to whether the eye is at rest, accommodating normally for near vision, or straining to see at a near or a distant point.